 - All international applicants must provide a proof of English proficiency.
 There are a few ways to provide them.
 Please review English Proficiency Requirements.
 For a TOEFL score report, use APU’s school code, 4596, to request the report to be sent to APU.
 Please note, the score is only valid for two years.

-- A bank statement or other official forms of documentation of financial support must accompany the financial statement and affidavit of financial support form.
+- A bank statement or other official forms of documentation of financial support must accompany the financial statement and Graduate Affidavit of Financial Support (PDF) form.
 (Please see tuition and fees.)

 - Copy of passport

 Note: Additional program-specific items are required to complete the graduate application.
 These must be submitted to the International Center as well.